awsdocs/aws-license-manager-user-guide/doc_source/troubleshooting.md

 ## Cross\-account discovery error<a name="issue1"></a>

-While setting up cross\-account discovery, you may encounter the following error message on the **Search Inventory** page:
+While setting up cross\-account discovery, you may encounter the following error message on the **Inventory search** page:

 *Athena Exception: Athena Query failed because \- Insufficient permissions to execute the query\.
 Please migrate your Catalog to enable access to this database\.*

 This can occur if your Athena service uses the Athena\-managed data catalog rather than the AWS Glue Data Catalog\.
 For upgrade instructions, see [Upgrading to the AWS Glue Data Catalog Step\-by\-Step](https://docs.aws.amazon.com/athena/latest/ug/glue-upgrade.html)\.

-## Master account cannot disassociate resources from a license Configuration<a name="issue3"></a>
+## Master account cannot disassociate resources from a self\-managed license<a name="issue3"></a>

-If a member account of an Organization deletes the `AWSServiceRoleForAWSLicenseManagerMemberAccountRole` Service Linked Role \(SLR\) in its account, and there are member\-owned resources associated with a license configuration, the management account is prevented from disassociating licenses from those member\-account resources\.
+If a member account of an Organization deletes the `AWSServiceRoleForAWSLicenseManagerMemberAccountRole` Service Linked Role \(SLR\) in its account, and there are member\-owned resources associated with a self\-managed license, the management account is prevented from disassociating licenses from those member\-account resources\.
 This means that the member account resources will continue to consume licenses from the management account pool\.
 To allow the management account to disassociate resources, restore the SLR\.

 This behavior accounts for cases when a customer prefers not to allow the management account to perform some actions affecting member\-account resources\.